MichaelTeti/NEMO/experiments/lca_dictionary_learning_shared/README.md

-Here, we use LCA to learn a dictionary of features with convolutional sparse coding.
+Here, we use LCA to learn a dictionary of convolutional features.

 # Training
 ## Creating Input Filepath Lists